mongoose-os-apps/shelly-homekit/README.md

  Both of these methods will make device go int AP mode where they can be reconfigured.

+ If the device does not appear in the list of accessories when adding, try resetting the HomeKit status from the web interface.

 ## LED indication

  Shelly2.5 has an LED that is used to indicate current status of the device